Assessing the Anthropology of Humanitarianism: Ethnography, Impact, Critique

 Lauren Carruth, Assistant Professor at the School of International Service, American University, Washington DC.

-Carna Brkovic, Lecturer and Postdoctoral Researcher, University of Regensburg.
+Carna Brkovic, Lecturer in Cultural Anthropology and European Ethnology, University of Goettingen.

 Alexander Horstmann, Associate Professor in Modern Southeast Asian Studies, University of Tallinn.